trrad/trrad.github.io/README.md

-Based off of the Swiss Jekyll Theme
+Based off of the Swiss Jekyll Theme, used for my personal site/blog.

 ## License